The forum is currently constituted of 13 member bodies – you can find out more about them below.

 The Chartered Institution of Water and Environmental Management (CIWEM), is the leading independent Chartered professional body for water and environment professionals, promoting excellence within the sector.

-The Chartered Institution of Wastes Management (CIWM) is the leading professional body for the waste management sector representing around 6,000 individuals in the UK.
+The Chartered Institution of Wastes Management (CIWM) is the leading professional body for the waste management sector representing over 5,500 individuals in the UK.
 Established in 1898, CIWM is a non-profit making organisation, dedicated to the promotion of professional competence amongst waste managers.
 CIWM seeks to raise standards for those working in and with the sector by producing best practice guidance, developing educational and training initiatives, and providing information on key waste-related issues

 The Landscape Institute (LI) is the chartered body for the landscape profession.
 It is an educational charity working to promote the art and science of landscape practice.
 The LI’s aim, through the work of its members, is to protect, conserve and enhance the natural and built environment for the public benefit.
 The Landscape Institute provides a professional home for all landscape practitioners including landscape scientists, landscape planners, landscape architects, landscape managers and urban designers.